mrsarm/pose/Run-CI-envs.md

 DEBUG: manifest for image mrsarm/e2e:client-vat-field ... not found
 ```

-It's recommended to use a _filter ‒ out_ expression when not all images follow certain convention
+It's recommended to use a _filter‒out_ expression when not all images follow certain convention
 like in our example where all company's image start with the `mrsarm/` prefix, but at least
 you know what are the images you don't want to be checked, so a regex expression using
 `regex!=` could be as follows to achieve the same result: `postgres|rabbitmq`.
 Because